bihealth/metaquac/README.md

 * `filter_sample_max_mv_ratio` Set maximum ratio of missing values allowed per biological sample (Biocrates' Sample) (default < 0.2, exclusive, disable with NULL).
-* `data_tables` Control data tables availability in reports. "all" (default) will show all implemented data tables (with vcs export buttons). "stats" will only show tables of summarized data (such as countings, %RSDs, etc.), but not the actual measurements (neither original nor pre-processed). "none" will show no data tables at all, i.e. the report is mainly limited to visualizations.
+* `data_tables` Control data tables availability in reports. "all" (default) will show all implemented data tables (with csv export buttons). "stats" will only show tables of summarized data (such as countings, %RSDs, etc.), but not the actual measurements (neither original nor pre-processed). "none" will show no data tables at all, i.e. the report is mainly limited to visualizations.